//this is the mailchimp popup form //ShareThis code for sharing images

 2. Expand Your Sources

 Another effective hiring strategy is to expand where you source your candidates.
 To get a diverse workforce, you'd need to look out for qualified candidates from various places.
-For instance, you'll have a more mixed pool when you expand your visits to more schools offering job fairs.
+For instance, you'll have a more mixed pool when you use DEI talent sourcing tools, skill-based candidate assessment software, and virtual job fair platforms.

 3. Get Referrals from Workforce

-Sourcing for more potential candidates becomes easier when tapping the company's workforce.
+Tapping the company's workforce makes sourcing for more potential candidates easier.
 This strategy makes sense because everyone has varying networks of people they know.
 Typically, referred applicants will also have a similar background as the employee referring them.

-With an effective diverse candidate referral program, you're opening more opportunities for people of different backgrounds, gender, religion, and more.
-It also makes the company notable for valuing diversity, equality, and inclusivity (DEI).
+With an effective employee referral program, you're opening more opportunities for people of different backgrounds, genders, religions, and more.
+It also makes the company notable for valuing diversity, equality, and inclusivity.

 One useful tip when getting referrals is to reach out to a specific demographic within the workplace.
 If you're looking for more candidates of color, you can ask the current employees to share the job openings with their network.
 This method is also effective in boosting engagement for those already within the company.